-- Surveillance systems should continue with early VPD detection and case management, at least for diseases with global surveillance mandates and elimination and eradication objectives: measles, rubella, neonatal tetanus, polio. - Countries should also prioritize surveillance of VPDs with epidemic potential: influenza, meningococcus, yellow fever, measles, rubella, diphtheria, and polio. - Routine surveillance for other VPDs should continue as long as possible; when laboratory testing is not possible, samples should be stored appropriately for confirmation when laboratory capacity allows.
+- Surveillance systems should continue with early VPD detection and case management, at least for diseases with global surveillance mandates and elimination and eradication objectives: measles, rubella, neonatal tetanus, polio. - Countries should also prioritize surveillance of VPDs with epidemic potential: influenza, meningococcus, yellow fever, measles, rubella, diphtheria, and polio. - Routine surveillance by laboratory for other VPDs should continue as long as possible or with a lower frequency; when laboratory testing is not possible, samples should be stored appropriately for confirmation when laboratory capacity allows.
 Countries should ensure enough sample storage capacity at the provincial and central levels and monitor it regularly.
-It is recommended to review the conservation conditions for samples, according to the type of sample and event. - If it is not possible that VPD surveillance systems continue to function normally, identify and maintain critical functions, such as active acute flaccid paralysis (polio) surveillance, outbreak monitoring and sending of urgent samples and laboratory confirmation of priority VPDs.
-To reduce the risk of exposure to SARSCoV-2, active surveillance for polio can continue in a limited number of priority hospitals, provided the
+It is recommended to review the conservation conditions for samples, according to the type of sample and event.
+It is possible that it might be necessary to adjust laboratory testing algorithms to satisfy the demand for laboratory confirmation during the COVID-19 pandemic. - If it is not possible that VPD surveillance systems continue to function normally, identify and maintain critical functions, such as active acute flaccid paralysis (polio) surveillance, outbreak monitoring and sending of urgent samples and laboratory confirmation of priority VPDs.
+To reduce the risk of exposure to SARS-